-To be assessed as "fully supporting" the designated Class A1 or Class A3 primary contact uses, the following conditions should be met: (1) the recreation season geometric means of at least seven E. coli samples collected during any of the three recreational seasons (March 15 to November 15) of the current data gathering period (calendar years 2014 through 2016 for streams, and 2012 through 2016 for lakes) should not exceed the respective water quality criterion of 126 E. coli organisms per 100 ml and (2) the percentage of the combined number of samples collected over the three recreation seasons that exceeds lowa's single sample maximum allowable density of 235 E. coli organisms per 100 ml should not be significantly greater than 10%.
-In addition, no swimming area closures can have been issued during the three-year assessment period.
+For the designated Class A1 or Class A3 primary contact uses to be assessed as "fully supported,", the following conditions must be met: (1) the recreation season geometric means of at least seven E. coli samples collected during any of the three recreational seasons (March 15 to November 15) of the current data gathering period should not exceed the respective water quality criterion of the geometric mean standard for Classes A1/A3 and (2) the percentage of the combined number of samples collected over the three recreation seasons that exceeds lowa's single sample maximum allowable density of the single sample max standard for Classes A1/A3 should not be significantly greater than 10%.
+In addition, no swimming area closures can have been issued during the assessment period.
 Iowa DNR will continue to use the binomial assessment approach for implementing the 10% rule that accounts for uncertainty in the use of small sample sizes to identify impairments (see Lin et al. 2000).
-If a recreation season geometric mean exceeds the Class A1/A3 criterion, or if significantly greater than 10% of the samples collected over three recreation seasons exceeds Iowa's single-sample maximum criterion, the assessed segment will be considered for Section 303(d) listing.
+If a recreation season geometric mean exceeds the Class A1/A3 criterion, or if significantly greater than 10% of the samples collected over three recreation seasons geometric mean exceeds lowa's single-sample maximum criterion, the assessed segment will be considered for Section 303(d) listing.

-Full support of the Class A2 (secondary contact recreation) uses will be assessed in a similar manner: (1) the recreation season geometric mean of at least seven samples collected during any one of the three recreational seasons (March 15 to November 15) of the current data gathering period (calendar years 2014 through 2016) should not exceed the respective Class A2 water quality criterion of 630 E. coli organisms per 100 ml and (2) no more than 10% of these samples (as determined with the binomial method of Lin et al. 2000) collected over the three recreation seasons should exceed lowa's Class A2 single sample maximum allowable density of 2,880 E. coli organisms per 100 ml.
+Full support of the Class A2 (secondary contact recreation) use will be assessed in a similar manner: (1) the recreation season geometric mean of at least seven samples collected during any one of the three recreational seasons (March 15 to November 15) of the current data gathering period should not exceed the respective Class A2 water quality criterion of the geometric mean standard for Class A2 and (2) the percentage of the combined number of samples collected over the three recreation seasons that exceeds Iowa's single sample maximum allowable density of the single sample max standard for Class A2 should not be significantly greater than 10% (10% rule).
 Failure to meet either condition indicates an impairment of the Class A2 uses and consideration for addition to Iowa's Section 303(d) list.

-In the event that a lake's swimming beach was closed to swimming during the 2014-2016 period, the Class A1 uses would be assessed as "not supporting."
+In the event that a lake's swimming beach was closed to swimming during the current data gathering period, the Class A1 uses would be assessed as "not supported."
 However, levels of indicator bacteria that result in Iowa DNR's posting of signs at beaches warning about increased health risk associated with swimming-including both the "Caution: Water Quality Advisory" and the "Water Quality Notice" signs-do not constitute impairment of the Class A1 uses.
 Neither of these signs is intended to indicate closure of beaches but is posted to warn swimmers of the potential for an increased health risk from swimming.
 For additional information on how Iowa DNR determines support of primary contact and secondary contact recreation uses, see Table 10.

-Data from programs to monitor fish tissue for toxic contaminants
+• Data from programs to monitor fish tissue for toxic contaminants

 The existence of, or potential for, a fish consumption advisory has been, and remains, the primary basis for Section 305(b) assessments of support of the "human health/fish consumption" use in Iowa's rivers and lakes.
 If a waterbody is covered by a consumption advisory, the fish consumption use is assessed as "impaired" (Table 10).
-Prior to 2006, Iowa DNR used action levels for PCBs, mercury, and chlordane published by the U.S Food and Drug Administration (FDA) to determine whether consumption advisories should be issued for fish caught as part of recreational fishing in Iowa.
-By that time, however, most states had abandoned the use of the FDA action levels in favor of a more protective "risk-based" approach.
-Thus, in late 2005, the Iowa Department of Public Health (IDPH), in an effort to make Iowa's advisory protocol more protective and more compatible with the various protocols used by adjacent states, developed the following revised advisory protocol for Iowa that covers these contaminants:
+In 2005, the Iowa Department of Public Health (IDPH), in an effort to make Iowa's advisory protocol more protective and more compatible with the various protocols used by adjacent states, developed the following revised advisory protocol for Iowa that covers these contaminants: